DHTP Connections

 As shown in the above diagram, DHTP may be used for the following connection types:

-• DataHub software to SkkyHub service for OT to IT connections and access to remote locations
+- DataHub software to DataHub service for Azure service for OT to IT connections and access to remote locations

 Applied DHTP Features

-The SkkyHub service and DataHub software use DHTP to provide these important IIoT features:
+The DataHub service for Azure and DataHub software use DHTP to provide these important IIoT features:

-• Intelligent Overload Handling: A broker (DataHub program, SkkyHub service, or ETK) responds appropriately when a data user is unable to keep up with the incoming data rate
+- Intelligent Overload Handling: A broker (DataHub program, DataHub service for Azure, or ETK) responds appropriately when a data user is unable to keep up with the incoming data rate

 DHTP Protocol Features

-DHTP communications between and among DataHub software, SkkyHub service, ETK, and their clients meet the following criteria for secure, robust industrial and IIoT data communications:
+DHTP communications between and among DataHub software, DataHub service for Azure, ETK, and their clients meet the following criteria for secure, robust industrial and IIoT data communications:

-• Can Daisy Chain Servers: Multiple instances of brokers (DataHub software, SkkyHub service, or ETK) can be connected to support a wide range of collection and distribution architectures
+- Can Daisy Chain Servers: Multiple instances of brokers (DataHub software, DataHub service for Azure, or ETK) can be connected to support a wide range of collection and distribution architectures